 - Purpose of entry and any known hazards for that particular space.

 - What steps have been taken to minimize risk of injury and damage or to control for the known hazards.

 - Emergency services info, along with the means and method in which they should be contacted.

 - Any communication equipment or protocols that need to be taken or maintained while working in the space.

-- Any required personal fall protection equipment (which you can find here) or systems (fall-arrest, etc.) the worker is required to use while working in the confined space.
+- Any required personal fall protection equipment or systems (fall-arrest, etc.) the worker is required to use while working in the confined space.

 - Any other special permits or requirements for entry.

 In short, each and every permit issued should represent a complete run through of everything an employee could possibly need to know before entering that space in order to keep themselves safe.
 These permits are expected to be updated with changing conditions, regulations, and worker circumstances.

 Of course, handing out papers to be signed and skimmed over doesn’t exactly work miracles, so let’s take a look at some ways to take your permits from pieces of paper to a full, effective system.

 Training: While being aware of risks and hazards is great, knowing how to deal with them is a different matter altogether.
 Managers are expected to provide extensive training on how to work safely within a confined space before ever issuing permits, no matter how detailed they may be.
 This training should be refreshed frequently, especially depending on how risky a particular job/space is, or immediately if any major condition changes occur.